 Bootleggers Homemade Wine is another one of the best wineries in Gatlinburg.
 Founded by two sisters, Bootleggers makes their Appalachian wines the old-fashioned way, without any special machines or high-tech equipment.
 These delicious small-batch wines come in a number of unique varieties, including Strawberry, Redneck Reserve Dessert Wine, and White Table Wine.
-In addition to its Gatlinburg location, Bootleggers also has a shop at The Island in Pigeon Forge.
+This Gatlinburg winery also has its own shop at The Island in Pigeon Forge.

-Mountain Valley Vineyards specializes mainly in French and German style wines.
+Mountain Valley Winery specializes mainly in French and German style wines.
 Some of the vintages at the winery are made from grapes that are grown at an East Tennessee vineyard near the Smokies.
-In addition to free tastings, Mountain Valley also offers great tours where you can see the barrel room, watch the wines being bottled, and chat with the winemakers.
+In addition to free tastings, this Pigeon Forge winery also offers great tours where you can see the barrel room, watch the wines being bottled, and chat with the winemakers.

-Situated steps away from the famous Apple Barn Cider Mill & General Store, the Apple Barn Winery is well known for its apple-based wines.
+Located just steps away from the famous Apple Barn Cider Mill & General Store, the Apple Barn Winery is well known for its apple-based wines.
+This is one of the most unique wineries near Pigeon Forge TN!
 All of the apples for the wine are grown onsite at the Apple Barn’s very own orchard.
-Some of the most popular wines at the Apple Barn Winery include the Apple-Raspberry, Apple-Pomegranate, and the Apple-Peach.
+Some of the most popular wines at the Apple Barn Winery include the Apple-Raspberry, Apple-Pomegranate, and Apple-Peach.
 This wonderful winery is also steps away from two fantastic restaurants, a candy shop, a creamery, and a Christmas-themed shop.

 At Hillside Winery , the focus is on Italian style and sparkling wines.
 Around 80% of the fruit for Hillside’s wines comes from Tennessee farms, mostly within a hundred miles of the Smoky Mountains.
-Hillside offers fun tours of its facility where guests can check out the champagne tanks and learn all about the winemaking process.
+This winery near Pigeon Forge offers fun tours of its facility where guests can check out the champagne tanks and learn all about the winemaking process.